RafaDdS/Rotos/README.md

 in terminal write "python -m venv env" on the project folder

-after runs ./env/Scripts/activate
+after runs ./env/bin/activate

 now you are in the virtual environment

-"pip install -r requirements.txt"
+"pip install -r ./Dev/requirements.txt"

-done , only runs with "python rotex.py"
+done, only runs with "python rotex.py"

 return(0)}